Mimicking counterfactual outcomes to estimate causal effects: Estimators, tests, and ``no unmeasured confounding''

-Suppose now that there is no unmeasured confounding.
-To test whether treatment affects the outcome of interest, the above idea can be used as follows.
+First consider how this leads to testing.
 If treatment does not affect the outcome of interest, $D\equiv 0$ and thus $X(t)\equiv Y$.
-So if treatment does not affect the outcome of interest, changes of treatment at $t$ should be independent of $Y$, given $\overline{Z}_{t-}$.
-Thus we can test whether treatment affects the outcome of interest by testing whether, given $\overline{Z}_{t-}$, $Y$ adds to the prediction model for treatment changes.
+So if treatment does not affect the outcome of interest, changes of treatment at time $t$ should be independent of $Y$, given $\overline{Z}_{t-}$.
+Thus one can test whether treatment affects the outcome of interest by testing whether, given $\overline{Z}_{t-}$, $Y$ adds to the prediction model for treatment changes.

+Also for estimation of the infinitesimal shift-function $D$ we assume that there is no unmeasured confounding.
+Suppose that one has a correctly specified parametric model $D_\psi$ for $D$.
+Then one can calculate ``$X_\psi(t)$'', the solution to